Bouquet Preservation Info and

 If you are interested in reserving your spot to have your bouquet preserved, please fill out my order form, which you can access here.
 If there's something you're interested in that's not listed above, I'd be happy to give you a quote for what I would charge.
 Please don't hesitate to let me know if you have any questions by emailing me at firstname.lastname@example.org.

 How do I get my flowers to you?

-If you are local (I live in Puyallup, WA 98374), you can drop your flowers off as well as pick your order up when it is finished.
-There will not be a shipping fee.
-If you are not local, you will need to pay for shipping.
+If you are local (I live in Puyallup, WA 98374), you can drop your flowers off as well as pick up your order when it is finished, and there will not be a shipping fee.
+If you are not local, you will need to overnight your flowers, or dry them yourself.
+Thorough shipping instructions will be provided when you reserve your date.
+If you decide to dry your own flowers, I will send you instructions about how to best do that.
 I accept fresh and dried bouquets US-wide only.
-If you are not local, thorough shipping instructions will be provided when you reserve your date.